About our Coachs

 Mike Schmidt (Head Coach):

 Coach Mike is a Michigan native who has lived in Maine for several decades now.
-He is a lifelong swimmer who started swimming competitively as a youth at a local YMCA, swam through high school, swam through college and now swims U.S. Masters.
-His accomplishments in the sport are many, just a few of which are as follows.
-He was an 11-time All-American, he won the NCAA National Championship in the 1,650 freestyle and he won a pair of National Championships in the 800 free relay with his top-three D-II college relay team.
-He is a distinguished U.S. Master’s swimmer with too many accomplishments to list; two highlights would be breaking the FINA world record in the 400 IM and breaking the U.S. Masters record in the 800 freestyle.
+He is a lifelong swimmer who started swimming competitively as a youth at a local YMCA, swam through high school, swam through college and swam U.S. Masters.
+His accomplishments in the sport are now so old they have been forgotten.
 Mike has coached competitive swimmers (intermittently) for over 30 years.
 He has enjoyed coaching swimmers from kindergarten to college at YMCAs, clubs, high schools, and colleges.
 He holds a B.A. and an M.A. in American History and a J.D. from Indiana School of Law, which he employed practicing law for nearly 20 years.
-He resides in Vassalboro with his wife, 2 children, 2 dogs, 2 cats and a declining number of chickens (the fox is happy).
-He swims competitively and enjoys working hard in the woods “upta camp.”
+He resides in Vassalboro with his wife, 1 remaining child, the other joined the Marines, 2 dogs, 2 cats and zero chickens.

 Megan Crowder (Assistant Coach):